VanajaSri/M1_Management_UTIL/5_Report/README.md

 # ****Low Level Requirements****

-   1.User Login to system
+   1.User can login to system

-   2.User can add books to his choice
+   2.User can add books to the library by his choice

-   3.User can search books by his choice
+   3.User can search books by book name and author name by his choice

-   4.User can count the number of books
+   4.User can count the number of books added to the library